Cloth Nappies Explained

-Cloth nappies can be divided into 3 categories: the inner absorbent parts, the outer waterproof parts, and the accessories.
+Cloth nappies can be divided into 3 categories: the inner absorbent sections, the outer waterproof section, and then the additional accessories.

 Style: All-in-one (AiO)